iBat/devextreme-quill/docs/modules/table.md

 #### insertTable

-Adds a table into a current selection range
+Adds a table to the selection range.

 **Methods**